 Sunnylea’s bungalow, split-level, storey-and-a-half, and two-storey houses were built mostly in the 1940s and 1950s.
 All of these houses are detached and include at least a 30-foot frontage and a private drive.

 The Tudor style houses closer to Bloor Street are the older houses in this neighbourhood.
 Many of these houses feature handsome Riverstone exteriors, bay windows, stone chimneys, wrought iron railings and decorative front porches.
-Sunnylea residents in the area bound by Bloor Street, Royal York Road, and the Mimico Creek, have been progressive in forming the Thompson Orchard Community Association.
-This association has been successful in getting the city to pass site specific zoning by-laws designed to protect the residential character of this neighbourhood.
+The Sunnylea area is bound by Bloor Street, Royal York Road, and the Mimico Creek.

 Sunnylea residents enjoy convenient access to the Kingsway Village shopping district on Bloor Street West.
 This well-planned retail corridor has a festive, pedestrian friendly atmosphere and features comfortable park benches, evergreen trees, and cast iron street lamps.
 Even the garbage bins are wrapped in ornate cast-iron frames.
 There is plenty of metered parking along Bloor Street and many of the side streets, which make it easy to explore this vibrant shopping district.

 The shops in the Kingsway Village include high-end fashion shops, children’s stores, bookshops, specialty stores, upscale restaurants, fruit and vegetable markets, bakeries and coffee shops.
 There is also a myriad of professional services located on this street led by a large number of travel shops and real estate offices that serve the high profile neighbourhoods in this district.